About Martin Grover

 Most contemporary screen printers create their stencils by painting a light-sensitive polymer emulsion onto the screen, which is then exposed in an exposure unit, with their chosen image on top.

-Martin, as an accomplished and inventive screen printer, eschews photographic and digital techniques and hand paints his stencils directly onto the screen.
+As an accomplished and inventive screen printer, Martin eschews photographic and digital techniques and hand paints his stencils directly onto the screen.
 This is how he creates his unique screen prints.

 Ink or paint is forced through the non-blocked areas of fabric mesh with a rubber blade – a squeegee – on to the paper below.